Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 mkdir -p ~/workspace/ros2_ws/src
 ```
-Now navigate inside your ros2_ws folder and initialize the new workspace with
+Navigate inside your ros2_ws folder and initialize the new workspace with
 ```bash
 colcon build
 ```